Sugar Cloud Policy Guide

 In addition to Module Loader, the Package Scanner is also used during the migration procedure.
 When an on-site instance is migrated to Sugar's cloud, the following procedure is followed:

-- Only currently supported versions of Sugar 7.x can be migrated to Sugar's cloud service.
+- Only currently supported versions of Sugar can be migrated to Sugar's cloud service.
 For the current list of supported software, consult the list of supported versions.
-If you are running Sugar 6.x, you will need to perform the upgrade to 7.x before providing the required files and database to our team for migration.
+If you are running an unsupported version of Sugar, you will need to upgrade to a supported version before providing the required files and database to our team for migration.

 - All backups must consist of the MySQL dump and an accompanying file system in TAR format.
 Detailed instructions for creating backups are located in the Recommended Backup Procedure section of this documentation.